How you can make product recommendations in eCommerce?

 However, recommendations need to be based on large amounts of data and metadata in order to be relevant and improve the user’s experience.
 The more data they have, the more accurate and relevant recommendations are going to be.
 Data becomes, therefore, essential.

-Using AI to generate the data that powers recommendations
+Using AI to generate the data to power product recommendations in eCommerce

 Since data is the fuel that will propel recommendations, we need to find a way to streamline product content generation.
 Here too, AI comes to the rescue, with auto-generated data based on product image recognition.
 By only connecting your system to them, AI-assisted product data platforms can analyze your product images using computer vision.
 Once it recognizes the items, it outputs predictions that help you populate your online catalog.

 But what does this exactly mean?
 Well, it means you can basically let AI populate your catalogs for you with comprehensive data under the form of categories and tags.
 The result?
-Increased findability of products and on-point recommendations across your site with less effort from your team.
+Increased findability of products and on-point product recommendations in eCommerce with less effort from your team.